Kolmen/test/README.md

 <img src="./images/lpf.png">

 Further examples of filter coefficients can be found in Table 3 in the [AN5536](https://www.st.com/resource/en/application_note/an5536-iis2iclx-machine-learning-core-stmicroelectronics.pdf).

-The configuration used for this tutorial is shown in the picture below:

 <img src="./images/end_filters.png">

 In the next step select only feature **Mean** for inputs **ACC_X** and **ACC_Y** (or only feature **Mean** for inputs "**filter IIR2 on ACC X**" and "**filter IIR2 on ACC Y**", if a IIR2 filter was used - as in this tutorial).
 In this tutorial, the Window lenth was set to 1, which means that the filtered acceleration output samples are no further proccessed.